MJovanovic40/jobfair23-backend-challenge/README.md

 The REST API is going to be implemented in Spring Boot.

 The data for this service will be stored using a MariaDB database, using Java Spring JPA to manipulate it.
-Since this service doesn't implement features for the Users and Players, they won't be included in the database, but because their services are not available for this challenge, simple models will be implemented and loaded at runtime to simulate communication between services.
+Since this service doesn't implement features for Users and Players, and because their services are not available for this challenge, simplified models will be created initially to simulate communication between services.

 This service will be secured using JWT and an IP rate-limiting system.
 Although the best practice in the real-world scenario for this kind of service would be to use tokens signed with an